Mike Ford Player Props: Mariners vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 23rd in MLB.
+- The 8.3 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in the league.

-- The Diamondbacks have the 26th-ranked team ERA across all MLB pitching staffs (4.70).
+- The Diamondbacks have the 26th-ranked team ERA among all league pitching staffs (4.68).

-- Diamondbacks pitchers combine to give up 128 total home runs at a clip of 1.2 per game (to rank 22nd in baseball).
+- Diamondbacks pitchers combine to rank 20th in baseball in home runs given up (129 total, 1.2 per game).

-- Pfaadt makes the start for the Diamondbacks, his eighth of the season.
-He is 0-4 with an 8.81 ERA and 27 strikeouts through 31 2/3 innings pitched.

-- His most recent appearance came on Saturday against the Cincinnati Reds, when the righty went six innings, surrendering three earned runs while giving up four hits.
+- In his most recent outing on Wednesday against the St. Louis Cardinals, the righty went six innings, giving up one earned run while surrendering four hits.

-- The 24-year-old has amassed an 8.81 ERA and 7.7 strikeouts per nine innings in seven games this season, while giving up a batting average of .316 to opposing hitters.
+- The 34-year-old has amassed an ERA of 3.30, with 9.2 strikeouts per nine innings, in 17 games this season.
+Opposing hitters have a .208 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.